RyanMullins/Tutorial-LeafletMongoDB/README.md

 The first step is to create a skeleton HTML page for the map view.
 It contains the calls to all the necessary JavaScript libraries needed, as well as the initial construction of the necessary functions (currently empty).

-Create a new file, called _index.html_, based on the code below:
+Create a new file, called _index.html_, and paste the folloing code into that file:

 <!-- index.html | Full replacement -->
 ```HTML